-Ranked by the users of the website Board Game Geek as the 27,121st best game out of 27,121 games, Tic-Tac-Toe - an alternative, and undoubtedly stupider name, for the game Noughts and Crosses.
-This ranking comes from an average score calculated from the hundreds of people who have felt it necessary to review a game you played on the inside covers of exercise books at school instead of writing about how different animals in Orwells Animal Farm represented different people you’d never heard of.
+Ranked by the users of the website Board Game Geek as the 27,121st best game out of 27,121 games, Tic-Tac-Toe - an alternativeand undoubtedly stupider name for the game Noughts and Crosses.
+This ranking comes from an average score calculated from the hundreds of people who have felt it necessary to review a game you played on the inside covers of exercise books at school when you should have been writing about how different animals in Orwell's Animal Farm represented different people you’d never heard of.

-But it’s not all doom and gloom.
-The user Ahj00ma has provided the game with a score of 7 out of 10 - well above its rock-bottom 2.7 average, pointing out that Noughts and Crosses is, “accessible in a ll languages” and “extremely portable.”
+But it’s not all doom and gloom: The user Ahj00ma has provided the game with a score of 7 out of 10 - well above its rock-bottom 2.7 average.
+He points out how Noughts and Crosses is, “accessible in all languages” and “extremely portable.”

 Predictable for a covert agent of guerrilla warfare, the ninja user ninjabellybutt is having none of it, giving the game 2 out of 10, dismissing its “weak theme and terrible art,”

-The charge of the game Noughts and Crosses having a “weak theme” is somewhat more difficult to rail against even if you shoe-horn Stansfield into it.
-The word “theme” is defined as, “The main idea or message that is woven throughout a work, often about important topics like human nature, life, or society.”
+The charge that the game Noughts and Crosses has a “weak theme” is somewhat more difficult to rail against, even if you shoe-horn Stansfield into it.
+If you so a lazy Google search you can find that the word “theme” is defined as, “The main idea or message that is woven throughout a work, often about important topics like human nature, life, or society.”
 I guess you could say Noughts and Crosses represents commercialism, the inherent violence of man, the importance of family, societal structures, spirituality.
-Let’s just say that and not think about it any more.
+Let’s just say that.

 Comments